grz0zrg/fbg/README.md

 FBGraphics is fast but should be used with caution, no bounds checking happen on most primitives.

-Multi-core support is totally optional and is only enabled when `FBG_PARRALEL` C definition is present.
+Multi-core support is totally optional and is only enabled when `FBG_PARRALLEL` C definition is present.

 Note : This library does not let you setup the framebuffer, it expect the framebuffer to be configured prior launch with a command such as :